 We use cookies so we can give you a better online experience.
 By using this website or closing this window, you are agreeing to our cookie policy.
 You can change your cookie settings in your browser at any time.
 For more information, please see our Privacy Policy.

-In his white paper “Biophilia and Healing Environments,” author and architect Nikos Salingaros proposes that bringing biophilia — our love for the natural world — into our buildings and workspaces can create positive, healing environments.
+In his white paper “Biophilia and Healing Environments,” author and architect Nikos Salingaros proposes that bringing biophilia — our love for the natural world — into buildings and workspaces can create positive, healing environments.
+With a renewed focus on the importance of health and wellness in our everyday lives, incorporating biophilic elements into the workplace can be more beneficial than ever to foster emotional and cognitive comfort.

 Put another way, biophilic design, whether at home or at work, contributes to mindfulness.
-And in these stressful times, who couldn’t use a little more encouragement to pause and notice what’s happening in the moment?
+And in seemingly ongoing seasons of stress, being encouraged to pause and notice what’s happening in the present is all the more important.

 Browning says these biophilic experiences can reduce stress, improve cognitive function, and enhance mood and creativity — and, by extension, productivity.
 Using natural elements in office design can help relieve employee anxiety and create room for people to breathe.

-Though the most powerful biophilic designs integrate large natural elements, such as living walls and courtyard gardens, biophilic elements don’t have to be extravagant to encourage people to slow down and be present.
+Though the most powerful biophilic designs integrate large natural elements (like living walls and courtyard gardens), biophilic elements don’t have to be extravagant to encourage people to slow down and be present.
 Even a thoughtfully placed bonsai tree or succulent can have a calming, centering influence, reminding people of their connection to the living world.

-Designers who want to incorporate biophilia into their designs can start by thinking about how natural elements stimulate the senses and thus kindle self-awareness and focus.
+Anyone who wants to incorporate biophilia into their work environment can start by thinking about how natural elements stimulate the senses and thus kindle self-awareness and focus.
 Here are some thought starters:

-What examples have you seen of ways to encourage mindful practice through biophilic design in the workplace?
+How can you encourage mindful practices through biophilic design in the workplace?
 Share your ideas in the comments.

 Need help?
 Let the Coalesse